vtexdocs/help-center-content/docs/announcements/en/get-your-store-ready-for-shopping-season-with-our-best-practices-guide-2022.md

 author: 56yU9Wz6mLwmzo82TjgAHy
 slug: get-your-store-ready-for-shopping-season-with-our-best-practices-guide-2022
 legacySlug:
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Follow our recommendations and exclusive tips to make the most out of this year's Black Friday.
+announcementSynopsisEN: 'Follow our recommendations and exclusive tips to make the most out of this year's Black Friday.'
 ---

 __Black Friday__ is coming.
 Despite its official date (__November 25__), many stores will start their campaigns a lot earlier.
 To make sure you'll make the most out of one of the main events on the retail calendar, start prepping soon.